canarybit/cc-docs/docs/products/tower.md

 4. injects the `cloud-init`(with or without Remote Attestation enabled) in each deployed Confidential VMs;
 5. returns the details of the provisioned resources.

-### Collect the Attestation report
+## Download the report

-Login to the [Inspector dashboard](https://dashboard.inspector.confidentialcloud.io) with your CanaryBit and download the full verification and audit report.
+The final report and additional insights are available for download on the CanaryBit Inspector [Dashboard](https://dashboard.inspector.confidentialcloud.io).